 Each of these interventions represent important options for people and organizations.
 Certified coaches understand the difference between coaching and these options - and are able to separate and manage their application in the course of working with a client.

-As an Executive Coach, the process of coaching clients is highly individualized.
+As a Leadership Coach who works with both individuals and teams, the process of coaching clients is highly individualized.
 This includes:

 Coaching one-on-one (personal and executive coaching)